 The finite cyclic group is encoded in the Finite Cyclic Group field (see 9.4.1.40 (Finite Cyclic Group field)).

-The AP’s ephemeral public key is encoded in the FFE field (see 9.4.1.38 (FFE field)) according to the element to (#1288)octet string conversion in 12.4.7.2.4 (Element to octet string conversion).
+The FILSR’s ephemeral public key is encoded in the FFE field (see 9.4.1.38 (FFE field)) according to the element to (#1288)octet string conversion in 12.4.7.2.4 (Element to octet string conversion).

-The AP copies the FILS Session element from the Authentication frame received from the STA.
+The FILSR copies the FILS Session element from the Authentication frame received from the FILSO.

-If the PMKSA caching is used, the AP indicates the selected PMKID in the PMKID List.
+If the PMKSA caching is used, the FILSR indicates the selected PMKID in the PMKID List.

-Transmit the Authentication frame to the STA.
+Transmit the Authentication frame to the FILSO.

-Compute the Diffie-Hellman shared secret, DHss, based on the STA’s ephemeral public key and its own ephemeral private key with the chosen group’s scalar-op.
+Compute the Diffie-Hellman shared secret, DHss, based on the FILSO’s ephemeral public key and its own ephemeral private key with the chosen group’s scalar-op.

 Perform key derivation (see 12.11.2.5 (Key establishment with FILS authentication)).